vincefav/machine-learning-portfolio/README.md

 ![12 Kinds of People](https://i1.wp.com/databrain.org/wp-content/uploads/2017/01/Clusters.png?resize=1024%2C487)

 Continuing with what we learned from the personality predictor, this project takes unstructured data in the form of entertainment preferences, and clusters people into 12 key groups.

+#

+## Factor Analysis

+Did you know you can perform a cluster analysis on your features just like you can with observations?
+This notebook explains how.
+(Warning: contains statistical wizardry.)